zero-mega/pokemonHnS/README.md

 - Apricorns replaced with berries, berry ball catch boost is based on Type
 - Strength boulder-in-hole puzzles replaced with Emerald Mach Bike puzzles
 - No itemfinder and no hidden items
+- Only 50 TMs (The ones from emerald)
 - Swarms are replaced with a 5% Hoenn encounter on each route in Kanto
 - Mom does not take your money
 - Ruins of alph back room requirements are slightly altered